dataminer-site/dataminer-site.github.io/_posts/2021-12-03-duck-arrow.md

 ---
 layout: post
-title:  "DuckDB quacks Arrow: A zero-copy data integration between Apache Arrow and DuckDB"
+title:  "DataMiner quacks Arrow: A zero-copy data integration between Apache Arrow and DuckDB"
 author: Pedro Holanda and Jonathan Keane
-excerpt: The zero-copy integration between DuckDB and Apache Arrow allows for rapid analysis of larger than memory datasets in Python and R using either SQL or relational APIs.
+excerpt: The zero-copy integration between DataMiner and Apache Arrow allows for rapid analysis of larger than memory datasets in Python and R using either SQL or relational APIs.
 ---

 This post is a collaboration with and cross-posted on [the Arrow blog](https://arrow.apache.org/blog/2021/12/03/arrow-duckdb/).